-Full-time, part-time and three-quarter time students must have a 2.7 cumulative GPA and 2.7 nursing GPA at the end of each term.
+Full-time, part-time and three-quarter time students must have a 2.7 cumulative GPA at the end of each term.

 For the undergraduate program, an academic year is considered to be 24 hours for full-time students, 18 hours for three-quarter time students, and 12 hours for part-time students.